ottokart/punctuator/README.md

 The locations of the data files can be configured in PHASE1['TRAIN_DATA'], PHASE1['DEV_DATA'], PHASE2['TRAIN_DATA'] and PHASE2['DEV_DATA'].

-Changing some configuration options (batch size, file locations, pause usage, punctuations or vocabulary) may require deleting the *data* directory so the data files will be reconverted during the next run.
+Changing some configuration options (batch size, data files, pause usage, punctuations or vocabulary) may require deleting the *data* directory so the data files will be reconverted during the next run.

 # Usage

-Run `python main.py <model_name>`
+Run `python main.py <model_name>`.
 Model name is optional.
 Default is 'model'.